Medicaid and Home Care

 The Relationship between Medicaid and Home Care Services

 Seniors are grateful to have caregivers for companionship and assistance to help with daily living.
-Friendships blossom and safety increases for older adults aging in place at home and having a caregiver around to assist in chores.
+Friendships blossom and safety increases for older adults who have a caregiver around to assist.

 In some cases, professional caregivers see elderly clients struggle paying for home care services.
 It's disheartening to experience older adults with big needs but have very little in the way of money.
 There are few resources available to the elderly that help them pay for caregiving at home.